Winipedia/pyrig/docs/more/tooling.md

 **Why**:

-- Validates types at runtime during development
+- Static type checker
-- Catches type errors during execution
+- Catches type errors before execution
 - Configured to error on warnings for strictness
 - Modern, fast type checker from Astral (creators of ruff and uv)